Please read this document carefully before accessing or using this service!

 We log the IP addresses of everyone who accesses Element.
 This data is used in order to mitigate abuse, debug operational issues, and monitor traffic patterns.
 Our logs are kept for:

-We track fully anonymised usage data for Element hosting services.
-This data helps us to understand how our users are using the application so that we can make improvements.
+We track usage data for Element hosting services.
+When you are signed in to your account we may track your usage of the site and associate that information with your account details.
+This data helps us understand how our users are using the application so that we can make improvements to the Service.

 Our analytics are powered by the Free and Open Source analytics platform Matomo, hosted entirely within our network.
+The servers which host this data are located in the EEA, specifically in London, United Kingdom.
 We don't share any analytics data with third parties.

 If you are using the Element chat app, you will be asked to opt-in to this anonymised data collection.
 Your use of the Service does not rely on your opt-in to this.